 Prices will vary based on the types of accommodation, but in general, a couple could live well on $2000 a month (USD) in Mazatlán.

-Mazatlán is not just another pretty face – there are a lot of great things to do in Mazatlán!
-And since fishing is one of its main industries, you’ll enjoy the freshest and most delicious seafood here at incredibly low prices.
+Mazatlán is not just another pretty face – there are many great things to do in Mazatlán!
+And since fishing is one of its primary industries, you’ll enjoy the freshest and most delicious seafood here at incredibly low prices.

 The Malecón is Mazatlán’s oceanfront boardwalk, spanning thirteen miles along the coast.
-Strolling, jogging, or cycling along the Malecón are great ways to get a little fresh air and exercise while also enjoying stellar views.
+Strolling, jogging, or cycling along the Malecón are great ways to get some fresh air and exercise while enjoying stellar views.

 Many of Mazatlán’s popular attractions are located in the Centro Histórico.